dbousfie/syllabus-bot-template/README.md

-Here’s the full, corrected `README.md` with the updated syllabus link explanation and consistent numbering.

----

 Syllabus Bot Template
 A copyable, modular bot for answering syllabus questions using OpenAI.
 Designed to embed cleanly into Brightspace, with optional Qualtrics logging.